 Institutions that hold shares in street name for two or more beneficial owners with the same address are permitted to deliver a single proxy statement and annual report to that address.
 Any such beneficial owner may request a separate copy of this proxy statement or the 2023 Form 10-K by contacting our Corporate Secretary in writing at 1100 Boulders Parkway, North Chesterfield, Virginia, 23225 or by telephone at 1-855-330-1001.
-Beneficial owners with the same address who receive more than one proxy statement and 2023 Form 10-K may request delivery of a single proxy statement and 2023 Form 10-K by contacting our Corporate Secretary as provided in the preceding sentence.
+Beneficial owners with the same address who receive more than one proxy statement and 2023 Form 10-K may request delivery of a single proxy statement and 2023 Form 10-K by contacting our Corporate Secretary is statement and 2023 Form 10-K by contacting our Corporate Secretary as provided in the preceding sentence.
 Such beneficial owners will continue to receive separate proxy cards, voting instruction forms or notice of Internet availability, as applicable, which will allow each individual to vote independently.